 Sivanto, meanwhile, precisely targets psyllids and other key pests including aphids.

-“Movento has very good residual control, while Sivanto stops damage quickly because it has a rapid and strong feeding cessation effect on psyllids,” says Steve Olson, Bayer senior product manager for insecticides.
+“Movento has very good residual control, while Sivanto stops damage quickly because it has a rapid and strong feeding cessation effect on psyllids,” says Monte Sorensen, Bayer product manager for insecticides.
 “They have different modes of action so they fit very well into a rotation-type program to prevent psyllid resistance.”

-On top of that, Olson underlines: “Both products, when used according to the label, can preserve beneficial insects and nicely fit into IPM plans.”
+On top of that, Sorensen underlines: “Both products, when used according to the label, can preserve beneficial insects and nicely fit into IPM plans.”

-Movento and Sivanto can follow an at-plant insecticide such as Bayer’s Admire® Pro.
+Movento and Sivanto can follow an at-plant insecticide such as Bayer’s Admire® Pro insecticide.

 For more information about these psyllid control options, as well as Oberon® and Leverage® 360 insecticides, please contact your local Bayer representative.